-- 5.22.1 The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
-Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place. - 5.22.2 To protect children, we will: - Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications). - Seek parental consent. - Use only the child's first name with an image. - Ensure children are appropriately dressed. - Encourage children to tell us if they are worried about any photographs that are taken of them. - Remove photographs where requested.
+5.22.1 The vast majority of people who take or view photographs or videos of children do so for entirely innocent, understandable and acceptable reasons.
+Sadly, some people abuse children through taking or using images, so we must ensure that we have some safeguards in place.

+5.22.2 To protect children, we will:

-- Only use school equipment when taking photographs of children. - Comply with GDPR. - 5.22.3 Parents, carers or relatives may only take still or video photographic images of children in the academy or on academy-organised activities with the prior consent of the academy and then only in designated areas.
+- Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications). - Seek parental consent. - Use only the child's first name with an image. - Ensure children are appropriately dressed. - Encourage children to tell us if they are worried about any photographs that are taken of them. - Remove photographs where requested. - Only use school equipment when taking photographs of children. - Comply with GDPR. - 5.22.3 Parents, carers or relatives may only take still or video photographic images of children in the academy or on academy-organised activities with the prior consent of the academy and then only in designated areas.
 If parents do not wish their children to be photographed or filmed and express this view in writing, their rights will be respected.
+Parents can contact their relevant student welfare manager, or the academy safeguarding team.